cdhanna/QtGuiStyleSheetHelper/README.md

 Thats pretty much it.
 The rest is up to you!
 Quick notes about it

-* to select an object, use `s['selection']` where _selection_ is any valid Qt Style Sheet selection.
+* To select an object, use `s['selection']` where _selection_ is any valid Qt Style Sheet selection.
 You can see those in the [documentation.](http://doc.qt.io/qt-4.8/stylesheet-syntax.html#selector-types)
 * You can chain `set` methods together like I did in the examples, but you can also call them one after another.

     ```python